netanelf/greenhouse_controller/README.md

 The custom HAT board provides electrical interfacing, signal conditioning, and output expansion.

-The architecture was designed for running on a raspberry pi, using its IOs through a dedicated hat board that interfaces directly with sensors and relays. key points:
+The architecture was designed to run on a Raspberry Pi, using its IOs through a dedicated hat board that interfaces directly with sensors and relays.
+Key hardware features:
 1. A 74HC595A shift register was used to expand available digital outputs.
-3. the board includes:
+2. the board includes:
-   1. connector for external 5V power that can run the board and/or the hat (controlled with a soldered jumper)
+   1. Connector for external 5V power capable of supplying the board and/or the HAT (selectable via solder jumper)
-   2. 4 outputs that can control a SSR/ Relay with connectors for an indicater LED (board includes a current limiting resistor)
+   2. 4 outputs that can control a SSR/ Relay with connectors for an indicator LED (board includes a current limiting resistor)
    3. 4 outputs of raw digital pins from the shift register (no LED/ Driver/ protection)
-   4. 4 connectors for an I2C sensors, connectors include the communication pins (scl,sda) and a 3.3/4V supply selected with a soldered jumper
+   4. 4 connectors for I2C sensors, connectors include the communication pins (scl,sda) and a 3.3/4V supply selected with a soldered jumper
    5. 3 dedicated connectors for a "Maxim Integrated DS18B20" 1-wire thermometer
    6. 3 dedicated connectors for a "AM2302/DHT22" digital temperature and humidity sensor
    7. pins for interfacing with all the RPi GPIOs (40p connector)
    8. pads for the shift register, driving transistors, and passive components

 The project was built using the Django python library that implements the backend and frontend.
-Drivers for interacting with some sensors were implemented or if were already implemented, open source implementations were used. for example:
+Custom drivers were implemented where required; existing open-source drivers were integrated where appropriate. for example:
 1. Maxim Integrated DS18B20 thermometer
 2. AM2302/DHT22 temperature and humidity sensor
 3. generic water flow sensor (pulse per known amount of flow)
 4. TSL2561 Lux sensor
-5. generic digital Input/ Output lines (can be used for level sensors etc.)
+5. generic digital input/output lines (can be used for level sensors etc.)
 6. a camera driver (uses the RPi camera interface)

 ## hat board schematic and layout